- Almere, the Netherlands

 First Computer: Intel Pentium 166 MHz desktop CPU

-I'm a completely blind programmer that got to learn programming with no books in his first language, Farsi.
+I’m a completely blind manager.
+I began as a developerthat got to learn programming with no books in his first language, Farsi.
 I learned programming by reading books from wonderful authors, and getting to know them through their books as my mentors.

 Do you want to hire me?
 You can do so using the contact form!